 A survey of selected major developments in Western technology, and their effects on society.
 Analysis of the process of technological innovation, and the application of modern technology in resource-limited societies.
 Special emphasis on those developments which bear on modern life and work.
-Prerequisite: HIST 101 or HIST 102.
+Prerequisite: ENGL 101 and 9 credits in ENGL, HIST, or HUMN 100-299.